pikender/souploaf.github.io/resume.md

 *Team Lead, Developer, Code Reviewer, DevOps / Elixir*

-- worked with product and developers to translate the business requirements into technical solutions
+- Worked with product and developers to translate the business requirements into technical solutions
-- worked on integration with an internal product to have it as a opt-in module
+- Worked on integration with an internal product to have it as a opt-in module
-- designed and developed APIs for product integrations to start the Field Placement workflow and share the results back as workflow completes
+- Designed and developed APIs for product integrations to start the Field Placement workflow and share the results back as workflow completes
-- worked on deployment of application from qa to prod, managing dependencies and server testing required to enable QA's/DevOps to take hand-over
+- Worked on deployment of application from qa to prod, managing dependencies and server testing required to enable QA's/DevOps to take hand-over